Melania Trump Is Not Welcomed In New York City Anymore

 Melania Trump is not welcomed in New York City after exorbitant costs of security services were revealed to the public.
 Melania and Barron’s stay in the Trump Tower has caused an uproar over New Yorkers after the city police released an estimated amount of $127,000-$146,000 per day of security costs using the people’s money.
 It would have been better if they used their own wealth for their extravagant lifestyle, but so far, it hasn’t happened yet.
-Even Donald’s weekend excursion to Mar-a-Lago costs citizens $3million each trip and what’s more infuriating?
+Even Donald’s weekend excursion to Mar-a-Lago costs citizens $3 million each trip and what’s more infuriating?
 He goes there to play golf and chill out!

 Aside from the president himself, his wife Melania Trump and 11-year-old son Barron are receiving backlash from their lavish lifestyle as hundreds of thousands signed a petition asking the first family to leave the city.
 Is Melania Trump not welcomed in New York City anymore?